lucspt/create-python-starter/src/create_python_starter/templates/python/CONTRIBUTING.md

 If adding more than one scope, separate them by commons, e.g.`lib,tests`

 At times it is not completely necessary to add a scope, one example would be a commit message like:
-`style: add missing semicolons`, for a commit that affected multiple directories.
+`style: change single quotes to double quotes`, for a commit that affected multiple directories.

 ### Subject